rblades/dhworkbook_master/docs/module-4/Exercises.md

 For this exercise, do the following:

 1. Transform your Texan Correspondence data into a network, which you will then visualize with the open source program **Gephi**.
 The detailed instructions are [in our supporting materials](../supporting materials/gephi.txt.md).

+### Going Further

+The data you get from topic modeling is in many ways just the first step to making it meaningful.
+Read through [Miram Posner's article, **Very basic strategies for interpreting results from the Topic Modeling Tool**](http://miriamposner.com/blog/very-basic-strategies-for-interpreting-results-from-the-topic-modeling-tool/).
+In this article, Posner explores the results of your data, what the different files mean, and how you can interpret that data.

+Posner also shows in another article [how you can visualize your results from the Topic Modeling Tool](http://miriamposner.com/classes/dh201w19/tutorials-guides/text-analysis/visualize-your-topic-model/).
+While visualization is just one method to interpret your data, it is a powerful way to begin to make some meaningful insights into the data.

 -----